 How smoke affects you depends on your age, existing medical conditions.
-Some people are more sensitive to the effects of smoke exposure:
+Some people are more sensitive to the effects of smoke exposure.

-- Children 14 years and under are also more sensitive to smoke because they are more likely to be active outdoors, their respiratory systems are still developing, and they breathe more air per body weight than adults.
+Children under 14 years of age are more sensitive to smoke, because they are more likely to be active outdoors.
+Their respiratory systems are still developing, and they breather more air per body weight than adults.
 Every effort should be made to minimise their exposure to smoke.

 Anyone having trouble breathing or chest pain should seek urgent medical assistance – phone 000.

 Research has shown that building fires involving asbestos-containing materials do not result in levels of asbestos fibres in the surrounding area high enough to cause a risk to health.
 This is because during a fire the amount of asbestos fibres released into the air is relatively low.

 Asbestos fibres change their mineral structure after prolonged heating, often losing their fibrous nature and mechanical strength.
 The degraded material does not pose a risk to health.